Self-funded Residencies at no.w.here

 "Listening for me is not only about silence and patience, it's also about picking up something from the din.
 That's years of loving the capital for you!
 In India we studied the physical effects on people made by the classical arts, and since then it's been a method for tuning oneself in.
 After years of travelling and living abroad I've finally settled on a philosophy of sharing, (in discussion or dancing for example), spontaneous thinking and openness rather than a rigid ideas and pretensions."

-Current Embedded residency artist: Stephen Cornford
+Past Embedded residency artist: Stephen Cornford

 Stephen Cornford's artistic practice stems from an abiding fascination with consumer electronics: how these devices that we are sold to consume music and imagery increasingly frame our engagement with the world at large.